cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 6.md

 Not Balanced: "[{(})]"
 ```

 What is the computational complexity of your algorithm?
+Prove your answer.